Play for added spookiness!

 Code: Veronica was the next step in the evolution of the series, and the first to release on the sixth line of game consoles.
 Initially launching on the Sega Dreamcast in 2000, it ditched the pre-rendered backgrounds found in its predecessors and opted for full polygonal environments with real-time lighting effects.
 Furthermore, the camera could now pan around to dynamically follow the player’s movements.
 Some of the gameplay features from previous instalments were brought across for Code: Veronica, along with a brand new ability to dual wield and target two enemies at once.

 In 2001, Capcom released a somewhat expanded version of the game on PS2 called Resident Evil Code: Veronica X after they realised the Dreamcast wouldn’t provide them with sufficient sales.
 The game revealed more background information on Wesker through extended cut-scenes, though otherwise largely remained the same.
-It was subsequently released on later platforms and is in fact the series’ latest release, with a version launching on PS4 in mid-2017 as part of the PS2 Classics range.
+It was subsequently released on later platforms, with a version launching on PS4 in mid-2017 as part of the PS2 Classics range.

 Resident Evil Gaiden – 2001